 Other finite-lived intangible assets, which consist primarily of subscriber lists and covenants not to compete, continue to be amortized over their useful lives of 5 to 10 years and 5 years, respectively.
-Amortization expense for the year ended December 31, 2006, 2005 and 2004 was approximately \$2.1 million, \$2.1 million and \$2.6 million, respectively.
-The Company's estimated aggregate amortization expense for the year of 2007 through 2011 and beyond are \$2.1 million, \$2.1
+Amortization expense for the year ended December 31, 2006, 2005 and 2004 was approximately \$2.1 million, \$2.8 million and \$11.1 million, respectively.
+The Company's estimated aggregate amortization expense for 2007 through 2011 and beyond are \$2.1 million, \$2

 The Company operates its cable systems under non-exclusive cable franchises that are granted by state or local government authorities for varying lengths of time.
-As of December 31, 2006, the company held 380 franchises in areas located throughout the United States.
-The Company acquired these cable franchises through acquisitions of cable systems and they were accounted for using the purchase method of accounting.
+As of December 31, 2006, the Company held 1,383 franchises in areas located throughout the United States.
+The Company acquired these cable franchises through acquisitions of cable systems and were accounted for using the purchase method of accounting.